willcrichton/rust-book/src/ch10-01-syntax.md

 ### In Method Definitions

-We can implement methods on structs and enums (as we did in Chapter 5) and use generic types in their definitions, too.
+We can implement methods on structs and enums (as we did in Chapter 5) and use generic types in their definitions too.
 Listing 10-9 shows the `Point<T>` struct we defined in Listing 10-6 with a method named `x` implemented on it.

 <span class="filename">Filename: src/main.rs</span>